Travel: Top 5 Best Sunglasses For Your Trip

 Ahhh, nothing like heading to the beach for a solid day of doing sweet nothing.
 Just throw your towel and a good book into your bag and off you trot to get some sun.
 Now, I’ve always been of the opinion that a dark pair of sunglasses is essential on the beach (how else are you supposed to check out the lifeguards and still retain a modicum of dignity?!).
 But there are other reasons you’ll want to snag yourself a proper pair of shades before you hit the beach.

 First off: glare.
 The sun’s rays bouncing off the surface of the water strengthens their power, which, at best, can cause you to spend your day squinting uncomfortably and at worst leave you with permanent damage to your vision.
 But fear not!
 A good pair of polarized sunglasses is all it takes to prevent that from happening.

-My absolute go-to shades are the Wind Copper Lenses from Leech.
+My absolute go-to shades.
 Designed with a smooth wayfarer shape and slick surf-style reflective lenses, these glasses are equal parts flattering and fashionable – while still being totally protective.
 With scratch-resistant and antireflex copper lenses, everything looks super sharp when you wear these babies – and thanks to their high-quality Swedish design, they’ll stay that way for a long, long time.